louisfghbvc/Leetcode/README.md

 │      1405.
 [Like And Useful]Longest Happy String.cpp
 │      1414.
 Find the Minimum Number of Fibonacci Numbers Whose Sum Is K.cpp │      1481.
 [Like]Least Number of Unique Integers after K Removals.cpp
-│      402.
+│      1505.
+[Like And Useful] Minimum Possible Integer After at Most K Adjacent Swaps On Digits.cpp │      402.
 [Like] Remove K Digits.cpp
 │      406.
 [Like] Queue Reconstruction by Height.cpp
 │      55.
 [Like And Useful]Jump Game.cpp
 │      [Like]Leftmost Column with at Least a One.cpp
 │
 ├─Hash Table
+│      1044.
+[Like And Useful]Longest Duplicate Substring.cpp
 │      1418.
 Display Table of Food Orders in a Restaurant.cpp │      1452.
-People Whose List of Favorite Companies Is Not a Subset of Another List.cpp │      525.
+People Whose List of Favorite Companies Is Not a Subset of Another List.cpp │      1487.
+Making File Names Unique.cpp
+│      1488.
+[Like] Avoid Flood in The City.cpp
+│      525.
 [Like And Useful]Contiguous Array.cpp
 │      560.
 [Like And Useful]Subarray Sum Equals K.cpp
 │      771.
 Jewels and Stones.cpp